Daily air quality data

 Click the “Previous”, “Next” or “Select” button to navigate the data.

-- Our Grafton, Lismore, Cooma, and Merimbula sites will be retained as part of our Rural Air Quality Monitoring Network.
+- Our Grafton, Lismore, Cooma, and Merimbula emergency monitoring sites have been retained as part of our Rural Air Quality Monitoring Network.
 These stations will help expand the network in the state’s north east and south east.

-- Sites at Coffs Harbour and Port Macquarie will also be retained and will continue to report data to the Air Quality Index Table.
+- Monitoring sites at Coffs Harbour and Port Macquarie have been retained and will continue to report hourly data.
 Negotiations continue with councils on a permanent location for a comprehensive air quality monitoring station on the Mid-North Coast.

 When it’s smoky, everyone should: